 For children who have prescribed medication to be taken at school, we will act as follows:

-- written permission will be sought from the parent for the medication to be administered at school to the child
+- a Medicine to be Administered form must be completed by the parent/carer for the medication to be administered to the child at school.

-- all medication will be kept in the school first aid cupboard, only accessible to the school staff
+- all medication will be kept in the school first aid cupboard or refrigerator which are only accessible by school staff.

 GENERAL INFORMATION ON HEALTH